gasparka/thesis/docs/pyha.rst

 Introduction to hardware design with Pyha
 =========================================

+This chapter shows how Pyha can be used to write digital hardware.

 This chapter introduces the main contribution of this thesis, Pyha, that is a way of designing digital hardware using Python programming language.